Protection for Tenants during coronavirus

 I am struggling to pay my rent.
 What are my options?

 While tenants are expected to pay rent during the COVID-19 pandemic, if you are struggling to pay your rent, you should engage with your landlord as soon as possible to discuss temporary arrangements.
+You should not stop paying rent completely, and if you cannot pay the full amount of rent due, you should talk to your landlord or agent.

 Rent Supplement is a short-term, means-tested payment for people living in private rented accommodation who have had a significant change in circumstances (e.g. illness or job loss) and can no longer afford to pay their rent.